Hanukkah: Foods

 There is a custom of eating foods fried or baked in oil (preferably olive oil) to commemorate the miracle of a small flask of oil keeping the Second Temple's Menorah alight for eight days.
 Traditional foods include potato pancakes, known as latkes in Yiddish, especially among Ashkenazi families.
 Sephardi, Polish, and Israeli families eat jam-filled doughnuts (פּאָנטשקעס pontshkes), bimuelos (fritters) and sufganiyot which are deep-fried in oil.
 Italkim and Hungarian Jews traditionally eat cheese pancakes known as "cassola" or "cheese latkes".

 Latkes are not popular in Israel, having been largely replaced by sufganiyot due to local economic factors, convenience and the influence of trade unions.
 Bakeries in Israel have popularized many new types of fillings for sufganiyot besides the traditional strawberry jelly filling, including chocolate cream, vanilla cream, caramel, cappuccino and others.
 In recent years, downsized, "mini" sufganiyot containing half the calories of the regular, 400-to-600-calorie version, have become popular.

 Rabbinic literature also records a tradition of eating cheese and other dairy products during Hanukkah.
 This custom, as mentioned above, commemorates the heroism of Judith during the Babylonian captivity of the Jews and reminds us that women also played an important role in the events of Hanukkah.
 The deuterocanonical book of Judith (Yehudit or Yehudis in Hebrew), which is not part of the Tanakh, records that Holofernes, an Assyrian general, had surrounded the village of Bethulia as part of his campaign to conquer Judea.
 After intense fighting, the water supply of the Jews was cut off and the situation became desperate.
 Judith, a pious widow, told the city leaders that she had a plan to save the city.
 Judith went to the Assyrian camps and pretended to surrender.
 She met Holofernes, who was smitten by her beauty.
 She went back to his tent with him, where she plied him with cheese and wine.
 When he fell into a drunken sleep, Judith beheaded him and escaped from the camp, taking the severed head with her (the beheading of Holofernes by Judith has historically been a popular theme in art).
 When Holofernes' soldiers found his corpse, they were overcome with fear; the Jews, on the other hand, were emboldened and launched a successful counterattack.
 The town was saved, and the Assyrians defeated.

 Roast goose has historically been a traditional Hanukkah food among Eastern European and American Jews, although the custom has declined in recent decades.

 Indian Jews traditionally consume gulab jamun, fried dough balls soaked in a sweet syrup, similar to teiglach or bimuelos, as part of their Hanukkah celebrations.

 Italian Jews eat fried chicken, cassola (a ricotta cheese latke almost similar to a cheesecake), and fritelle de riso par Hanukkah (a fried sweet rice pancake).

-Romanian Jews eat pasta latkes as a traditional Hanukkah dish, and Syrian Jews consume Kibbet Yatkeen, a dish made with pumpkin and bulgur wheat similar to latkes, as well as their own version of keftes de prasa spiced with allspice and cinnamon.
+Romanian Jews eat pasta latkes as a traditional Hanukkah dish.

+Syrian Jews consume Kibbet Yatkeen, a dish made with pumpkin and bulgur wheat similar to latkes, as well as their own version of keftes de prasa spiced with allspice and cinnamon.